ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 ![30DayMapChallenge classic: A map with points.
 Start the challenge with points.
 Show individual locations—anything from cities to trees or more abstract concepts.
 Simple, but a key part of the challenge. 📍 Nature reserves across the UK](images/30day_map_challenge/Points_map.png){:style="display:block;margin:auto;width:50%" }

-I created this map using [Plotly](https://plotly.com/examples/), a tool I’m familiar with.

-Start your 30-day map challenge with points!
-Use a map to show individual locations, ranging from cities to trees and even more abstract concepts.
-This simple yet crucial element of the challenge will help you visualize your progress. 📍 Nature reserves across the UK: [Image](images/30day_map_challenge/Points_map.png)style="Display: block; margin: auto; width: 50%;

-This was a classic challenge to kick off the month, as explained, it’s straightforward and focuses on a single location.

-The data displayed on the map is every nature reserve and park located in the UK.
+I created this map using [Plotly](https://plotly.com/examples/) a free, open-source, browser-based graphing library that can be used in Dash applications, which is a Python framework that allows developers to build interactive web apps, especially analytical interfaces like dashboards.
+I am very familiar with this tool, as I have used it in many projects to portray data in maps, charts, and much more!

+As mentioned in the caption this was a simple but effective map that primarily is focuses on points and each point represents a local nature reserve across the uk.
 The data was sourced from [data.gov](https://www.data.gov.uk/dataset/acdf4a9e-a115-41fb-bbe9-603c819aa7f7/local-nature-reserves-england).

 ## 3. Lines